A skinny version of the famous girl scout cookie – thin mint in a shake version. You won’t be able to believe this is healthy!

 Oops, I almost forgot the garnish!
 I crushed up one thin mint on the top of the shake and swirled it around.
 This is of course optional, but a great touch to a “thin mint” shake!
 (P.S.
 The cookie isn’t calculated into the calories, but it would add 20 calories to each shake!)

-- 1 (6 ounce) light vanilla yogurt, or sub another yogurt
+- 1 container (6 ounces) light vanilla yogurt or sub another yogurt

 - Optional: 2 thin mint cookies crushed over the shakes